payamparvizi/sapps-rl/Quadcopter_Environment/README.md

 python train.py --task real
 ```

-### Example: Setting Target Altitude and Action Limits
+### Example – Setting target altitude and action limits
 ```bash
 python train.py --task real --target_altitude 1.0 --action_range 0.20
 ```

-Configuration parameters can also be modified in the argument definitions under `utils/`.
+Configuration parameters (e.g., target altitude or action range) can also be adjusted in the argument definitions under `utils/`.

 ---

 ## Safety Notes

 - These experiments involve **real flying hardware**.
-- Always operate in a clear, enclosed space.
+- Always operate in a clear, enclosed area.
-- Use conservative action limits during initial testing.
+- Use conservative action limits for initial testing.
 - Never deploy untested policies directly on hardware.

 ---

+## Reproducibility

+- Each experiment was repeated across multiple flight trials to ensure consistency.
+- Real-world variability (battery levels, sensor drift, etc.) can cause performance differences between runs.
+- We focus on **relative improvements** in control smoothness and stability rather than exact numerical replication of results.

+---

 ## Relation to the Paper

-The quadcopter experiments provide **hardware validation** of SAPPS, demonstrating that the proposed method improves policy smoothness and control stability beyond simulation benchmarks.
+The quadcopter experiments serve as a **hardware validation** of SAPPS, demonstrating that the method achieves smoother control and improved stability in a physical system beyond what is observed in simulation benchmarks.

 ---